Space Apps Ottawa Logo

 Join us at the Nicol Building on Carleton University Campus (Map)

-The Space Hardware Challenge is being led and designed by Carleton University students.
 It will involve a hardware- and physics-related technical challenge that requires some engineering, math, and physics work.
+If you plan on completing the hardware component, expect to interface with either an Arduino or ESP-32.
 Support and mentoring will be provided onsite during the hackathon weekend.
-The challenge name and description will be announced shortly after the official NASA International Space Apps Challenges are revealed (late September).

 You do not have to be a current or former student of Carleton to participate in this or any other hackathon weekend challenge.
 However in order to participate in the Space Hardware challenge you and your team members must be physically present and participating during the event weekend (there is no virtual participation for this particular challenge).